arunpn/mortar-pagerank/README.md

 ## Control Scripts

 The files `./controlscripts/twitter-pagerank.py` and `./controlscripts/patents-pagerank.py` are the top level scripts that we run in Mortar to find Pageranks, for the Twitter graph and the Patent Citations graph respectively.
-Using [Embedded Pig](http://help.mortardata.com/reference/pig/embedded_pig), this Jython code is responsible for running our various pig scripts in the correct order and with the correct parameters.
+All they do is set parameters for shared code in `controlscripts/pagerank_lib.py` and call it.
+This shared code uses [Embedded Pig](http://help.mortardata.com/reference/pig/embedded_pig) to run our various pig scripts in the correct order and with the correct parameters.

-The file `./controlscripts/my-pagerank.py` is the template from which the pre-made controlscripts were developed from, and is a good starting point for configuring Pagerank to run on your own data.
+The file `./controlscripts/my-pagerank.py` is the template which you can configure to run Pagerank on your own data.

 For easier debugging of control scripts all print statements are included in the pig logs shown on the job details page in the Mortar web application.

 ## Pig Scripts

-This project contains seven pig scripts: three for generating graphs to use with Pagerank, two which implement the Pagerank algorithm, and two which optionally postprocess Pagerank output in different ways.
+This project contains seven pig scripts: three for generating graphs to use with Pagerank and three which implement the Pagerank algorithm.

 ### generate\_twitter\_graph.pig

-This pig script takes the full Twitter follower graph from 2010 and returns the subset of the graph that includes only the top 100 000 users.
+This pig script takes the full Twitter follower graph from 2010 and returns the subset of the graph that includes edges between the top 100 000 users by \# followers.

 ### generate\_patent\_citation\_graph.pig

 This pig script takes the US Patent Grant dataset (already in PigStorage form), projects from all the available information just the citation graph, and does the reduction so that each node is an organization instead of an individual patent, as described earlier.
-It also makes a list of the most-cited organizations: we use this as a

 ### generate\_my\_graph.pig